-Light and airy, greige is the marriage of grey and beige paint, yielding to quite possible the best neutral paint for virtually any space.
+Light and airy, greige is the marriage of gray and beige paint, yielding to quite possibly the best neutral paint color for virtually any space.

-Greige paint colors arrived on the scene after homeowners and designers alike were frustrated with the cool undertones of grey and the underwhelmed with the blahs of beige.
+Greige paint colors arrived on the scene after homeowners and designers alike were frustrated with the cool undertones of gray and the underwhelmed with the blahs of beige.